Joseeptessele/linuxtips-ecs-app/README.md

 * How to configure autoscale on ECS service
 * What is Github Actions and how it works
 * Create a pipeline using Github Actions to test code, validate terraform, build and publish application image to AWS ECR
+* How to configure EFS to be used by cluster tasks
+* How to configure SSM Parameter Store/Secrets Manager values as environment variables

 ## Requirements